michaeljhughes/glowGreenTest/README.md

 </p>
 ```

 1. What colour will the link text be for the above html ?
+Black
 2. What colour will the link text be if the id is removed from the link ?
+Red
 3. Did you cheat?
+No

 ### Server Configuration

 Please add comments to this Apache virtual host to explain what each section is doing

 ```
+# Listens on port 80 (http)
 <VirtualHost *:80>
+    # URL in browser that will activate this config
     ServerName  dev.site.com
+    # Contact address for the server, included in error messages
     ServerAdmin web@glowgreenltd.com

+    # Set environment variable SITE_CONFIG to dev, used to differenciate between working and live environments
     SetEnv SITE_CONFIG dev

+    # Root directory for the URL to access when accessing the ServerName
     DocumentRoot    /path/to/public/folder

+    # Show list of files in directory if no Index is found inside folder
     Options Indexes

+    # Turn on the Rewrite Engine that will reformat the URL based on rules supplied
     RewriteEngine on

     RewriteRule ^/core/(.*) /core/$1 [L,PT]

     RewriteRule ^/favicon.ico$ /images/favicon.ico

+    # Rewrite URL when images match certain file types
     RewriteRule ^.+/images/(.*(png|gif|jpg)$) /images/$1

+    # Rewrite url to replace /google.x.html to /googlex.html
     RewriteRule ^/google(.+).html$ /google$1.html [L]

+    # Rewrite the multiple Rewrite Conditions to the rule supplied
     RewriteCond  $1 !^/assets/.*
     RewriteCond  $1 !^/javascript/.*
     RewriteCond  $1 !^/images/.*
     RewriteCond  $1 !^/css/.*
     RewriteRule ^(.*) /index.php [L]

+    # Replace instances of /core with /path/to/another/public/folder
     Alias /core     /path/to/another/public/folder

+    #
     RewriteRule ^/images/(.*) http://0.0.0.0:8080/images/$1 [P]
     RewriteRule ^/assets/(.*) http://0.0.0.0:8080/assets/$1 [P]
     RewriteRule ^/css/(.*) http://0.0.0.0:8080/css/$1 [P]